 The climb is split into 6 sections, 3 up and and 3 down.
 No previous climbing experience is necessary and all climbing equipment is provided.

-Book Up at The O2 Climb in Greenwich London here – prices start from £35 as at March 2023.
+Book Up at The O2 Climb in Greenwich London here > (prices start from £35 as of summer 2023).

 Address: Up at The O2 Climb, The O2, Peninsula Square, London SE10 0DX